 About the Kentucky Main Street Program

-The economic decline witnessed by many of Kentucky's central business districts over the past 30 years, threatened the many architecturally and historically significant buildings in these downtowns.
+The late 20th century economic decline witnessed by many of Kentucky's central business districts threatened the many architecturally and historically significant buildings in these downtowns.
 Based on the need to preserve not only the buildings, but also the economic vitality of a community's downtown, the Kentucky Heritage Council developed the Kentucky Main Street Program to assist communities with revitalization efforts.

 There are many reasons for revitalizing a downtown, but once the process has begun communities note positive changes such as:

 - Renewed confidence in the downtown through an improved image.

 - New job opportunities through the attraction of new businesses and strengthened service/retail markets.

 - Savings in tax dollars.
 Revitalization stabilizes and improves the area's tax base, while protecting the investments already made in the downtown.

 - A process that enables property owners to maintain historic commercial buildings and preserve an important part of a community's unique heritage.